wmbenedetto/turbine.js/README.md

 }
 ```

-In the example above, the `App.button.clicked.YES` and `App.button.clicked.NO` will execute `isLoggedIn` next, whereas `App.button.clicked.HELP` will execute `isOldEnough`.
+In the example above, the `App.button.clicked.YES` and `App.button.clicked.NO` will execute `isOldEnough` next, whereas `App.button.clicked.HELP` will execute `isHelpLoaded`.

 #### repeat